Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Archetypes

 \subsection{Designing and Developing Methods}

-The Designing and Developing Methods archetype encompasses studies that focus on designing, presenting, and evaluating multimodal research methods that can be applied to learning and training environments.
+The Designing and Developing Methods archetype encompasses studies that focus on designing, constructing, and evaluating multimodal research methods applicable to learning and training environments.
 These studies prioritize methodological innovation over the derivation of generalizable findings about a population.
-Although the developed methods often aim to predict outcomes (Section \ref{subsec: outcomes}) and discern behaviors (Section \ref{subsec: behaviors}), the primary focus remains on the method itself, not the implications of its findings on the study participants.
-These methods are typically quantitative, utilizing supervised learning techniques such as classification \cite{1598166515,2000036002,2070224207} and regression \cite{3051560548,1581261659,2836996318}, and their efficacy is reported through performance metrics like F1-score \cite{1019093033,1886134458,2456887548}.
+Although the developed methods often aim to predict outcomes (Section~\ref{subsec: outcomes}) and discern behaviors (Section~\ref{subsec: behaviors}), the primary focus remains on the methods themselves, not the implications of their findings for study participants.

+These methods are typically quantitative, utilizing supervised learning techniques such as classification \cite{1598166515,2000036002,2070224207} and regression \cite{3051560548,1581261659,2836996318}, and their efficacy is reported using performance metrics such as F1-scores \cite{1019093033,1886134458,2456887548}.
 Data collection often involves video, audio, and log data \cite{3796643912,3796180663,518268671}; targeting modalities such as affect, pose, prosodic speech, and logs \cite{3408664396,3796643912,3093310941}; employing data fusion techniques like mid or hybrid fusion \cite{566043228,1609706685,3625722965} using model-based approaches \cite{2836996318,1581261659,2070224207}.

-Our corpus reveals a broad spectrum of tasks addressed by Designing and Developing Methods research, ranging from personalized feedback in CPR training \cite{2070224207} to engagement detection in educational games \cite{3408664396}, and skill classification in sports \cite{3625722965}.
-The versatility of multimodal methods is evident in the diverse settings, domains, instructional levels, and didactic approaches, without a dominant trend in any specific area.
+Our corpus reveals a broad spectrum of tasks addressed by Designing and Developing Methods research, ranging from engagement detection in educational games \cite{3408664396} to skill classification in sports \cite{3625722965}.
+The versatility of multimodal methods is evident across diverse settings, domains, instructional levels, and didactic approaches, without a dominant trend in any one area.

-However, a notable gap in the corpus is the limited focus on evaluating the impact of these methods on end users (stakeholders) and the lack of stakeholder involvement in the method development process.
-While methods for tasks like feedback generation \cite{1763513559,2497456347,3009548670} and engagement detection \cite{2456887548,566043228,3408664396} are presented, their practical effectiveness in enhancing learning outcomes and engagement is seldom empirically validated.
-Furthermore, the integration of stakeholder feedback into the development of methods is rare, which can lead to a disconnect between the objectives of researchers and the needs of practitioners \cite{boser2018addressing}.
-This aspect will be further discussed in Section \ref{sec:discussion}.
-Although some studies in our corpus do consider stakeholder impact \cite{3448122334,3093310941,2497456347}, such instances are infrequent and not representative of the corpus as a whole.